 “Every day of someone sitting in Washington, Berlin, Paris and other capitals, and considering whether they should or should not do something, costs us lives and territories,” Kuleba said.

-On Wednesday Russian rockets pounded towns far from the front line in the Donbas.
-The governor of Luhansk province, Serhiy Haidai, accused Russia of targeting shelters where civilians were hiding in the city of Sievierodonetsk.
+The governor of the Luhansk region, Serhiy Haidai, accused Russia of targeting shelters where civilians were hiding in the city of Sievierodonetsk.

 “The situation is serious,” Haidai said in a written response to questions from The Associated Press.
 “The city is constantly being shelled with every possible weapon in the enemy’s possession.”

-Sievierodonetsk and the nearby city of Lysychansk are the largest remaining settlements held by Ukraine in Luhansk.
-The region is “more than 90%” controlled by Russia, Haidai said, adding that a key supply route for Kyiv troops was coming under pressure despite stiff Ukrainian resistance.
+Sievierodonetsk and nearby Lysychansk are the largest remaining towns held by Ukraine in Luhansk.
+The region is “more than 90%” controlled by Russia, Haidai said, adding that a key supply route for Kyiv's troops was coming under pressure despite stiff Ukrainian resistance.

 Haidai said the road between Lysychansk and the city of Bakhmut to the southwest was “constantly being shelled” and that Russian sabotage and reconnaissance teams were approaching.

-The regional governor of Donetsk, Pavlo Kyrylenko, said four civilians were injured when two rockets hit the town of Pokrovsk early Wednesday.
+The governor of the Donetsk region, Pavlo Kyrylenko, said four civilians were injured when two rockets hit the town of Pokrovsk early Wednesday.